calvinrboyce/ai_gene_enrichment/README.md

 - **Attribution** — You must give appropriate credit and indicate if changes were made
 - **NonCommercial** — You may not use the material for commercial purposes

-For commercial licensing inquiries, please contact: calvin.boyce@harvard.edu
+For commercial licensing inquiries, please contact: cboyce3@mgh.harvard.edu

 ## Installation